Ychandrasekharrao/heart-disease/README.md

 # Heart Disease Prediction Project

-This project provides an end-to-end machine learning workflow for predicting heart disease risk using clinical and lifestyle data.
-It includes data exploration, preprocessing, model training (with algorithms like LightGBM and XGBoost), and thorough evaluation.
-The project also emphasizes responsible AI practices by incorporating power analysis for sample size estimation and launching an interactive Responsible AI Dashboard for error and fairness analysis.
-All code, data, and results are organized for reproducibility and transparency, supporting both research and practical applications in healthcare analytics.
+This repository contains code and resources for predicting heart disease using machine learning techniques.
+The project aims to analyze various health parameters and provide insights into the likelihood of heart disease in individuals.